History of self-driving cars: 2022

+2023

-On 1 April 2023 in Japan, the amended "Road Traffic Act" which allows Level 4 was enforced.
+On 1 April 2023 in Japan, the amended "Road Traffic Act" to allow Level 4.

-On 8 June 2023, at Sacramento, California issued an automated driving system permit to Mercedes-Benz USA, allowing the Drive Pilot automated driving system on some California highways under specific conditions (SAE Level 3).
-This makes Mercedes-Benz the fourth company to receive an autonomous vehicle deployment permit in California and the first authorized to sell or lease to the public vehicles with an automated driving system.
+On 8 June, Sacramento, California issued an automated driving system permit to Mercedes-Benz USA, allowing the Drive Pilot automated driving system on some California highways under specific conditions (SAE Level 3).
+This made Mercedes-Benz the fourth company to receive an autonomous vehicle deployment permit in California, and the first authorized to sell or lease to the public vehicles with an automated driving system.

-The Level 3 Drive Pilot can only operate on highways during daylight at speeds not exceeding 40 miles per hour.
-This permit excludes operation on city or county streets, in construction zones, during heavy rain or heavy fog, on flooded roads and during weather conditions that impact Drive Pilot performance and the driver must remain behind the wheel to take over when prompted.
-Vehicle owners must watch a mandatory video before Drive Pilot activation.
+The Level 3 Drive Pilot can only operate on highways during daylight at speeds not exceeding 40 mph.
+The permit excludes operation on city or county streets, in construction zones, during heavy rain or heavy fog, or on flooded roads and during weather conditions that impact Drive Pilot performance.
+The driver must also remain behind the wheel to take over when prompted.
+Vehicle owners must watch a mandatory video before activating the system.